grapoza/vue-tree/docsrc/index.md

 ### Customizations Property

 It's often helpful to be able to make adjustments to the markup or styles for the tree.
-You can provide an object to the `modelDefaults.customizations` property of the tree to set a customization affecting all nodes, or to the `customizations` property of a single node.
+You can provide an object to the `modelDefaults.customizations` property of the tree to set a customization affecting all nodes, or to the `treeNodeSpec.customizations` property of a single node.
 Node-specific customizations will override `modelDefault` customizations.

 A customizations object may have the following properties: